cuinjune/voice-pdf-viewer/README.md

 I decided to create a voice-controlled PDF viewer app.

 Here's the [Live Demo on Glitch](https://cuinjune-voice-pdf-viewer.glitch.me/).
-(Please try in Chrome)
+(Works in Chrome browser only)

 ## How it works